ncapps/python-workout/README.md

     - Importing `mypackage` effectively means that `__init__.py` is loaded and thus executed.
 Inside of that file, you can import one or more of the modules within the package
 - "Poetry" makes the process of creating a distribution package easier

+## Ch 9 Objects

+### Exercise 38 - Ice cream scoop
+- Every object has a type and one or more attributes
+- The `__init__` method is invoked after an object has been created.
+Its parameters allow us to set attributes on newly created instances.
+- The first paramter in every method is traditionally called `self`. `self` isn't actually a reserved word in Python.
+- In Python, because everything is public, there’s no real need for getters and setters.
+- Classes are *callable*, meaning that they can be invoked with parentheses.
+- Whereas other programming languages talk about “instance variables” and “class variables,” Python developers have only one tool, namely the attribute.
+You can think of the attributes of an object as its own private dict.
+- As a general rule, you want to define all of your attributes in `__init__` to ensure that your code is as readable and obvious as possible
+-

 # Resources
 Python Workout by Reuven Lerner, Published by Manning Publications, 2020